isomerpages/moe-chijstc/_sec1-registration/Sec 1 Registration 2026.md

 <p>
 <br><strong><u>Traffic Flow System - Morning Peak Hour &amp; Afternoon Peak Traffic</u></strong>
 </p>
-<p>The school operates a 2-way traffic flow system during the morning peak
-period.
-Cars may either (i) enter from the main gate along Lower Delta Road and exit by the back gate along Telok Blangah Way;&nbsp;OR&nbsp;(ii) enter from the gate along Telok Blangah Way and exit by the main gate along Lower Delta Road.</p>
+The school operates a 2-way traffic flow system during the morning peak period.
+Cars may either (i) enter from the main gate along Lower Delta Road and exit by the back gate along Telok Blangah Way;&nbsp;OR&nbsp;(ii) enter from the gate along Telok Blangah Way and exit by the main gate along Lower Delta Road.
 <p>During the afternoon peak period, only 1-way traffic flow is allowed.
 Cars may only enter from the main gate along Lower Delta Road and exit by the back gate along Telok Blangah Way.</p>